afilfarhan/MultiModaAgent/README.md

 # Skill
-System B, prompt with Few-shot learning
+System A, prompt with prompt Engineered

 # Requirements
 Furhat SDK should be installed from (https://furhat.io/)